 - Symptoms I Am Experiencing.
 Potential symptoms of the above condition will be listed so you can circle all that apply.
 You can also write in your own if you are having symptoms that aren’t listed.

 - Frequency Of Symptoms.
-Write frequency you experience each symptom.
+Write the frequency you experience each symptom.

 - Family History.
 Here you will list any family members/relatives who have had similar problems or who were diagnosed with a similar condition.